OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 Responsible or trustworthy AI include security, but not the other way around: there are many more aspects of responsible/trustworthy AI than just security, and to make matters confusing, each of these aspects has a link with security.
 Let's try to clarify:
 - **Accuracy** is about the AI model being sufficiently correct to perform its 'business function'.
 Being incorrect can lead to physical safety problems (e.g. car trunk opens during driving) or other wrong decisions that are harmful (e.g. wrongfully declined loan).
 The link with security is that some attacks cause unwanted model behaviour which is by definition an accuracy problem.
 Nevertheless, the security scope is restricted to mitigating the risks of those attacks - NOT solve the entire problem of creating an accurate model (selecting representative data for the trainset etc.).
 - **Safety** (also _reliability_) is about the level of accuracy when there is a risk of harm (typically implying physical harm but not restricted to that) , plus the things that are in place to mitigate those risks (apart from accuracy), which included security to safeguard accuracy, plus a number of safety measures that are important for the business function of the model.
 These need to be taken care of not just for security reasons because the model can make unsafe decisions for other reasons (e.g. bad training data), so they are a shared concern between safety and security:
-  -  oversight to restrict unsafe behaviuour, and connected to that: assigning least privileges to the model,
+  -  oversight to restrict unsafe behaviour, and connected to that: assigning least privileges to the model,
   -  continuous validation to safeguard accuracy,
   -  transparency to warn users and depending systems of accuracy risks,
   -  explainability to help users validate accuracy